Deep learning for brain metastasis detection and segmentation in longitudinal MRI data: Results

 Fig.\,\ref{subfig:volumeS59RGB} is an example where temporal prior information is beneficial for metastasis identification.
 With an additional path for the prior volume, the red region in Fig.\,\ref{subfig:volumeS59RGB}, as well as the other two cases in Fig.\,\ref{Fig:FalsePositiveCases}, is detected correctly.
-The sensitivity and precision for DeepMedic with the JVSS loss ($\alpha = 0.995$ and $\alpha = 0.5$) together with the temporal prior, i.e. $\mathcal{M}_\text{sens}$ and $\mathcal{M}_\text{spec}$ respectively, are displayed in Tab.\,\ref{Tab:MetDetLoss}.
-For $\alpha = 0.995$ ($\mathcal{M}_\text{sens}$), the total number of FP metastases is reduced from 247 to 158, where $36\%$ FP metastases are reduced.
-As a trade-off, the sensitivity has a slight decrease from 0.946 to 0.932, with only 4 more FN metastases.
-Note that some of the test volumes are first scans without temporal priors.
-If we exclude such volumes, the number of FP metastases decreases from 180 to 100 with the help of temporal prior, which is about 45\% less, where 3 instead of 4 more FN metastases are observed.
-For $\alpha = 0.5$ ($\mathcal{M}_\text{spec}$), the sensitivity is slight worse than that of $\mathcal{M}_\text{baseline}$.
-However, the precision is as high as 0.996 with only one FP metastasis.
+The sensitivity and precision for {DeepMedic+} with the JVSS loss ($\alpha = 0.995$ and $\alpha = 0.5$) together with the temporal prior, i.e. $\mathcal{M}_\text{sens}$ and $\mathcal{M}_\text{spec}$ respectively, are displayed in Tab.\,\ref{Tab:MetDetLoss}.
+For $\alpha = 0.995$ ($\mathcal{M}_\text{sens}$), the total number of FP metastases is reduced from 247 to 158, where {$36.0\%$ ((247 - 158)/247)} FP metastases are reduced. {The average FP rate per patient is reduced from 2.40 (247/103) to 1.53 (158/103).} As a trade-off, the sensitivity has a slight decrease from 0.946 {(263/278)} to 0.932 {(259/278)}, with only 4 more FN metastases.
+Note that some of the test volumes are first scans without temporal prior volumes.
+If we exclude such volumes, the number of FP metastases decreases from 180 to 100 with the help of temporal prior, which is about {44.4\% (180 - 100)/180} less, where 3 instead of 4 more FN metastases are observed. {The average FP rate per patient is reduced from 2.54 (180/71) to 1.41 (100/71) for those with prior scans.} For $\alpha = 0.5$ ($\mathcal{M}_\text{spec}$), the sensitivity is slight worse than that of $\mathcal{M}_\text{baseline}$.
+However, the precision is as high as 0.996 {(234/(234 + 1))} with only one FP metastasis.
 The FP case is displayed in Fig.\,\ref{Fig:FalsePositivePriorCases}, where the current main image together with its temporal prior and posterior images are displayed.
 The difference image between the main image and the temporal prior image is displayed in Fig.\,\ref{subfig:volumeS60VorDiffPrior}, where the area indicated by the arrow has larger difference.
 That is why $\mathcal{M}_\text{spec}$ regards this region as a metastasis.
 However, after checking its posterior image (Fig.\,\ref{subfig:volumeS60VorPost}), no grown metastasis exists.
 Therefore, we regard the detection in Fig.\,\ref{subfig:volumeS60VorRGB} as FP.
 But we cannot eliminate the possibility that a real metastasis has regressed at the segmented region before the posterior scan.

 \